Over the weekend, our group enjoyed a mini-workshop featuring these talented women. Below are just a few tidbits from their talks.

-Marcia Moston, author of Call of a Coward, spoke on Creative Non-fiction (the 4th genre!)
+Marcia Moston, the author of Call of a Coward, spoke on Creative Non-fiction (the 4th genre!)
 In addition to creative writing prompts, Marcia shared wisdom from her own experience, as well as quotes, all of which will stick with me:

 - When writing memoirs, we need to remember it’s not about us.
 We’re like the Disney cart on a ride.
 We’re simply the vehicle to a bigger picture.

-Edie Melson, author of Fighting Fear and Co-Director of Blue Ridge Mountains Christian Writer’s Conference spoke on what it means to support our writing through writing.
+Edie Melson, author of Fighting Fear and Co-Director of Blue Ridge Mountains Christian Writer’s Conference, spoke on what it means to support our writing through writing.
 It didn’t hurt that she handed out two pages of markets willing to pay for our work.
-(Thanks Edie!)
+(Thanks, Edie!)
 Her advice, however, far surpassed the value found on any piece of paper.
 Below are a few of Edie’s takeaways:

 - The key to a good query letter is a good story.

-Let’s just say, the fragrance of Christ had a hint of metal to it as it rose upwards this past Saturday morning!
+Let’s just say the fragrance of Christ had a hint of metal to it as it rose upwards this past Saturday morning!